strampelligiovanni/StraKLIP/docs/source/quick_start.rst

     - analysis: here we record all the specific option for this step of the pipeline

-Before running the pipeline, you will need a series of HST `_flc` or '_flt_' images, and a catalog recording the `x`, `y` coordinates and a few additional information of each sources on these images.
+Before running the pipeline, you will need a series of HST `_flc` or `_flt_` images, and a catalog recording the `x`, `y` coordinates and a few additional information of each sources on these images.
 Having their photometry might help, but it's not mandatory.
-The pipeline will perform it's own aperture photometry.
+If needed, the pipeline will perform its own aperture photometry.

 The mandatory columns for the `mvs_table` catalog are the following: